Find/Change license on gpl/lgpl code

 There are many workflows in the workflows directory that use the grass actors.
 I didn't see any in the demos directory that use grass.
 I'm against removing it unless the people who own the workflows that use it agree.
 Is grass only distributed under GPL?

-#11 Updated by Timothy McPhillips about 11 years ago
+#11 Updated by Timothy McPhillips over 11 years ago

 The following source files still have GPL licenses: